SEAL-IIT-KGP/shesha/tool/README.md

 ## Analyse output

-The tool dumps set of instructions into the `asm\` directory in which particular bad speculation event is triggered.
+The tool dumps set of instructions into the `asm/` directory in which particular bad speculation event is triggered.
 A sample ASM file looks as following:
 ```
 ;ASSISTS.SSE_AVX_MIX:23
 global fuzz_instruction_extensions